Laramie Area and the Rocky Mountain Herbarium

 COVID-19 Precautions: Although we hope the COVID-19 situation will continue to improve, we are planning the annual meeting with the assumption that extra precautions may still be necessary in June.
 To that end, we have planned for most of the events to take place outdoors, including all of the hikes, Saturday dinner and the evening program, and the business meeting on Sunday morning.
 The Rocky Mountain Herbarium Open House and check in on Friday will be indoors in the Aven Nelson building, but will take place over three hours to limit the number of people indoors at the same time.
 We ask that everyone who is physically able wear a mask while indoors, whether required to do so by the University of Wyoming or not.
 We will follow all CDC COVID-19 guidelines and University of Wyoming requirements during the event.
 Those who wish to take additional precautions, such as refraining from carpooling, are welcome to do so.

 Registration: There are two ways to register.
 Register online here.
 Or, print and mail your registration form.
 This event is open to the public; membership in the Society is not required.
 However, registration is required to attend.
-Please register by June 10, 2021.
 The registration fee is $10 per adult, or $5 per child 12 and under.
 It is an additional $9 if you would like the Saturday evening catered dinner (details below), paid when you register.
 Only service dogs are permitted on any of the hikes.
+We have extended the registration window; registration will now be open right up to the day of the event!
+However, as of 6/17/21, dinner orders are closed so that we can provide final numbers to the caterer.

 Camping and Hotels: WYNPS has reserved Hidden Valley Picnic Area for group camping.
 Tables, potable water and pit toilets are available.
 There are no individual camp sites, but a large open area surrounded with trees where tents can be pitched.
 The parking area and road can accommodate campers of modest size (no busses, please).
 This location will also be the site for the Friday evening hike and the Saturday evening program.